ArthurBatista04/client-server/README.md

 ### Usage

-To run the servers you must first compile all of them using make.
+To run the servers and proxy you must first compile all of them using make.

 ```
 make